 Air circulation becomes a great problem inside the greenhouse, especially during the very cold parts of the year.
 Frost and moist collected on plants wouldn’t fade away in a humid atmosphere of a greenhouse.
 Without air circulation, the temperature wouldn’t spread evenly making some foliage prone to cold wind and some other to overheating.

 An electric heater with fans is a trouble-free way to keep air circulation even when you close every vent uptight on a chilly night.

-Some heaters come with a thermostat that turns on automatically when temperature goes down and turns off if the greenhouse is overheated or sometimes the heater tilts over.
+Some heaters come with a thermostat that turns on automatically when the temperature goes down and turns off if the greenhouse is overheated or sometimes the heater tilts over.

 7. Heat only where it is necessary

 Heating the whole greenhouse is a bad idea.
 It is time-consuming and costly to your pocket too.
 Some weeks and delicate plants prone to cold wind air need extra temperature.
 Separate those by raising bubble wrap curtains to treat them with suitable heating systems.
 It will save your money and time.

 8. Don’t forget to ventilate

 High humidity is not good for the health of your foliage as it spreads fungal diseases.
 So, open the vents on the day time when it’s sunny to get rid of condensation.

-Besides, in summer, ventilation prevents greenhouse from overheating allowing light dry air come in replacing warm humid air.
+Besides, in summer, ventilation prevents greenhouse from overheating allowing light dry air to come in replacing warm humid air.

-In winter, ventilation is very important to prevent cold drafts coming inside through the escapes.
+In winter, ventilation is very important to prevent cold drafts from coming inside through the escapes.

 9. Incorporate a heat exchanger

-Heat exchanger is very well efficient upgrade of thermal mass.
-Here the huge amount of soil beneath the greenhouse works itself as a mass which is also called climate battery or ground to air heat exchanger.
+Heat exchanger is a very well efficient upgrade of thermal mass.
+Here the huge amount of soil beneath the greenhouse works itself as a mass which is also called climate battery or ground to the air heat exchanger.
 With variations in design, one mechanism is common here: transmit of heat and storage is balanced at the same rate.